 Ultimately, security and compliance experts tend to recommend private cloud because it can provide security advantages over a public cloud.
 While any cloud environment requires robust anti-virus and firewall protection, a private cloud runs on certain physical machines, which makes its physical security easier to ensure.
 Cloud access is also more secure with a private cloud environment because it is accessed through private and secure network links, rather than the public internet.

 The popularity of private cloud environments for organizations with compliance concerns is partly due to its security and control benefits.
-Another reason is that service providers offering hosted private clouds can help address significant elements of compliance with regulations such as HIPAA and PCI.
+Another reason is that service providers offering hosted private clouds can help address significant compliance elements such as HIPAA Compliant Hosting and PCI.
 Some organizations may have little choice but to utilize a private cloud to gain the advantages of cloud computing while retaining regulatory compliance.

 Having at least one more server than required for daily operation of a private cloud builds redundancy into the environment.
 A redundant server or a storage area network (SAN) enables system maintenance to be performed without causing downtime, and can also significantly improve disaster recovery time.
 These capabilities enable Liquid Web to provide service level agreements (SLAs) with 100 percent guarantees for all private clouds.